 - Postural kyphosis.
 This form of kyphosis is attributed to poor posture and slouching.
 It occurs in both young and older patients, is more prominent in females than in males, and rarely causes pain.
 Exercises to strengthen abdominal and back muscles can help correct kyphosis from poor posture and maintain a more normal alignment.

-Scheuermann’s Disease.
-It is estimated that 4 to 8% of the general population may suffer from Scheuermann’s kyphosis.3 This condition occurs in adolescents due to abnormal growth of the spine and discs.
+Scheuermann's Disease.
+It is estimated that 4 to 8% of the general population may suffer from Scheuermann's kyphosis.
+2 Sorensen KH.
+Scheuermann's Juvenile Kyphosis: Clinical Appearances, Radiography, Aetiology, and Prognosis.
+Copenhagen: Munksgaard, 1964.
+This condition occurs in adolescents due to abnormal growth of the spine and discs.
 It may become clinically evident in adolescents or adults, and is more common in males.
 Patients typically also have a mild scoliosis.
 The condition is typically treated with a brace, exercise, and physical therapy.
 Braces are indicated if the patient is still growing and has moderate to severe kyphosis with curves of 45 degrees or more and may have a long-term corrective effect.
 Bracing in adults for this condition is uncommon, with a goal of controlling pain, not correcting the kyphosis.
 Specific exercises may be recommended to strengthen the abdominal muscles and increase spinal flexibility.
 Surgery may be required for painful curves that are greater than 70 degrees or are progressive.

 - Traumatic kyphosis.
 This can occur from mis-aligned healing of a spinal fracture or injury to the supporting ligaments of the spine.

-Iatrogenic kyphosis.
-“Iatrogenic” means ‘as a result of medical intervention’, and refers to kyphosis developing as a complication of surgical treatment of the spine.
+Latrogenic kyphosis.
+"Iatrogenic" means "as a result of medical intervention," and refers to kyphosis developing as a complication of surgical treatment of the spine.
 Post-laminectomy kyphosis is the most common type of iatrogenic kyphosis, which can develop following decompressive spine surgery requiring removal of the posterior elements of the spine (the spinous processes, laminae, and intervening ligaments), typically for tumor removal in children and adolescents.

 If kyphosis is suspected, it is advisable for patients to consult their primary care physician, chiropractor, or other spine specialist to obtain an accurate diagnosis through a physical exam, patient history and, as appropriate, diagnostic imaging such as X-ray or MRI scan.